Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

-In the following, we investigate the optimality of the storage complexity.
-The relevant definitions and concepts employed in the discussion of the lower bound on storage complexity are adapted from Section 6.3 of \cite{zhang2022sieve}.
-We now adopt a description analogous to a (probabilistic) Turing machine to formally define the general estimator.
+We now investigate the optimality of the storage complexity.
+The definitions and concepts used in the lower-bound analysis are adapted from Section 6.3 of \cite{zhang2022sieve}.
+We begin by introducing a description analogous to a probabilistic Turing machine to formally define the general estimator.
 An estimator can be viewed as a mapping $G_n$ from the sample space $\{(X_i,Y_i)\}_{1\leq i \leq n}\subset\left(\Omega\times\YY\right)^n$ to the function space $f_n\in\WW$.
 Any estimator implementable on a computer necessarily involves an encoding–decoding procedure: the encoder $E_n$ maps the samples $\{(X_i,Y_i)\}_{1\leq i \leq n}$ to a binary sequence $b_n$, which is stored in memory, and the decoder $D_n$ translates the stored $b_n$ into the output function $\hat{f}_n$.
-In general, as the sample size increases, the estimator produces more accurate outputs, which in turn leads to an increase in the length of the binary sequence $b_n$.
-More specifically, we introduce the following definition of the general estimator. \begin{definition} For $l_n \in \NN_+$, we define an $l_n$-sized estimator $G_n = D_n \circ E_n : (\Omega \times \YY)^n \to \WW$, that is, the composition of the encoder $E_n$ and the decoder $D_n$. \begin{itemize} \item[\rm{(a).}] For $n \in \NN_+$, one may consider an encoding map $E_n : (\Omega \times \YY)^n \to \{0,1\}^{l_n}$, which can be randomized or deterministic. \item[\rm{(b).}] The decoder $D_n : \{0,1\}^{l_n} \to \WW$ is a known, deterministic map that maps a binary sequence of length $l_n$ to a function in $\WW$. \end{itemize} \end{definition} By combining the above definitions, one can derive a lower bound on the storage complexity while achieving the minimax rate. \begin{lemma} Consider a positive integer sequence $\{l_n\}$ such that $l_n = o\left(n^{\frac{1}{2s(2r+1)}}\right)$ with $s>\frac{1}{2},\ r\geq\frac{1}{2}$, and let $G(l_n)$ denote the collection of all $l_n$-sized estimators, one has
+In general, as the sample size increases, the estimator yields more accurate outputs, resulting in a longer binary sequence $b_n$.
+This motivates the following definition of a general estimator. \begin{definition} For $l_n \in \NN_+$, we define an $l_n$-sized estimator $G_n = D_n \circ E_n : (\Omega \times \YY)^n \to \WW$, that is, the composition of the encoder $E_n$ and the decoder $D_n$. \begin{itemize} \item[\rm{(a).}] For $n \in \NN_+$, one may consider an encoding map $E_n : (\Omega \times \YY)^n \to \{0,1\}^{l_n}$, which can be randomized or deterministic. \item[\rm{(b).}] The decoder $D_n : \{0,1\}^{l_n} \to \WW$ is a known, deterministic map that maps a binary sequence of length $l_n$ to a function in $\WW$. \end{itemize} \end{definition} By combining the above definitions, one can derive a lower bound on the storage complexity. \begin{lemma} Consider a positive integer sequence $\{l_n\}$ such that $l_n = o\left(n^{\frac{1}{2s(2r+1)}}\right)$ with $s>\frac{1}{2},\ r\geq\frac{1}{2}$, and let $G(l_n)$ denote the collection of all $l_n$-sized estimators, one has